rogelioprieto/linux-tips/_posts/2022-03-11-How_to-check_if_a_Hard_disk_is_SSD.md

 ### Step by step:

-1. Where is my root?
+1.Where is my root?
 ```
 df / -h
 ```

-You can see the column `Mounted on`, and find `/`
+You can see the column `Mounted on`, and find `/`\
 You can get more info using this:
 ```
 sudo lshw -short -C disk
 ```

-2.
+2.Detect is my disk is a hard disk or SSD
 ```
 sudo smartctl -a /dev/sda | grep 'Rotation Rate'
 ```